AshOlogn/ash-language-interpreter/README.md

 - `"abcd"[2:1]` returns `""`

 ### Casting
-Casting is done implicitly if going from a smaller to larger type (i.e. int32 to double), be it during variable assignment or in expressions.
+Casting is done implicitly if going from a smaller to larger type (i.e. int32 to double) or to a string in all cases, be it during variable assignment or in expressions.
 If a value is assigned to a variable of a smaller type, then the interpreter throws an error, since such a conversion could be lossy and thus must be specified explicitly.
 A wider variety of casts (including lossy ones) can be specified explicitly without creating errors.
 The syntax for casting is C-style.

+The following are examples of valid implicit casts:
+- `int32 x = 'A' //cast from 1-byte char to 4-byte integer`
+- `double y = 2+3 //cast from integer to double`
+- `string z = 3.5 //cast from double to string`

+The following are examples of valid explicit casts:
+- `int32 x = (int32) 5.5 //x = 5`
+- `uint64 y = (uint64) 10.5 //y = 10`

+The following are examples of invalid casts:
+- `uint32 x = 5.5 //this is lossy and must be explicit`
+- `int x = (int) "1234" //this is not allowed even as an explicit cast`

 ### Printing
 Printing functionality is provided as a built-in statement.
 I know that this is much less elegant than providing it in a standard library, but my goal is to keep the language as light-weight as possible while still exhibiting most of the characteristics of a full-fledged language.

 The `println` and `print` keywords followed by an expression print the string representation of the expression's evaluated value (with and without trailing newline character respectively).
-All the primitive types are printable, as are objects (as specified by their class' `toString` method).
+All the primitive types are printable, as are arrays.

 ### Control Flow
 The logical control flow constructs that are supported are also those supported in C/C++: conditionals (`if elif else ...`), `while` loops, and `for` loops.
 These work the same way as they do in C/C++.
 The only difference is that the conditions _have_ to be boolean values, not nonzero integer values.